Demon Deacon

-The Demon Deacon is the mascot of Wake Forest University, a school located in Winston-Salem, North Carolina.
+The Demon Deacon is the mascot of Wake Forest University, a school located in Winston-Salem, North Carolina, United States.
 Probably best known for its slightly unorthodox name and appearance, the Demon Deacon has become a mainstay in the world of U.S. college mascots.

 History

 The early years and "The Old Gold & Black"

 The origins of Wake Forest's mascot are distinctive, yet somewhat debated.
 As early as 1895, Wake Forest College (as it was called at the time) was using its colors in athletic competition.
 The school's literary magazine, The Wake Forest Student, described them in this manner:

 During the early part of the 20th century, these colors became more and more associated with the college.
 Since Wake Forest was founded as a Baptist college, some historians have proposed an association with the Bible, but most people believe their adoption comes from the connection with the original tiger mascot.

 The tiger mascot stayed with the school for a little more than two decades, but reports indicate that by the early 1920s, the college's nicknames were most commonly noted as the "Baptists", or "The Old Gold & Black".